Aetas/Final-Project/README.md

 4 - Create a color-blot (that's what I'm calling it anyways) .png or .jpeg file from binary where the locations are printed over a not-so-pretty rendering of colorado.
       --has the advantage of being mostly complete from the get-go as coordinates are easy to convert into a more localized cartesian plot.
 5 - I just want to get back to working on 'my' parser, really.

+# temporarily emptah
+Project Summary
+# It takes data and nibbles on it

+How To Run
+# Use your legs

+Dependencies
+# A computer.

+System Requirements
+# Ability to download RAM

+Group Members
+# Just Me

+Contributors
+14ers.com for generating the initial ranked .csv file.
+Nobody likes to type out 53 lines of CSV.

+Open Issues/bugs
+# There doesn't seem to be any code to run.